|Diodes, Triodes, Tetrodes & Pentodes

 The 2DV4 is a relatively common Nuvistor part number, similar to the even more common 6DV4 medium-mu triode, but equipped with a 2V heater filament.
 This example is rather unusual however, in that the manufacturer, General Motors, has chosen to apply a gold plating to the entire outside surface of its case, affording it a thin meniscus of protection from the harsh, McDonald's burger wrapper-laden environment of an average US motor vehicle.

 The 316A is a high power UHF triode in a large, spherical envelope.
-Commonly called a 'doorknob' or 'UFO' style envelope by collectors, this tube was manufactured by a number of vendors including Tung-Sol and General Electric.
+Commonly called a 'doorknob' or 'UFO' style envelope by collectors, this tube was manufactured by a number of vendors including Tung-Sol and General Electric; the example shown here was produced by Western Electric.
 The two cooling fins on the anode help to dissipate heat from the tightly packed components around the filament.

 The CK6763, manufactured by Raytheon, is an instant start half-wave rectifier tube in an unusual 7 pin envelope.
 This tube has a unique form factor for a 7 pin device; the evacuation nipple has been moved to the side of the envelope to allow an 8th anode pin to be mounted to the top of the tube.
 This anode is shrouded in a glass extension to force the glow discharge to occur at the bottom of the pin.
 This tube was designed for use in high-vibration areas and all seven of the button base pins are connected to a common tubular cathode for increased ruggedness.
 In operation, a pair of CK6763 tubes would be ganged together to form a full-wave power supply rectifier circuit.